USING IRONPDF FOR PYTHON

 Essentially, this code generates a PDF with multiple pages, where each page corresponds to the content between two consecutive "page-break" div tags in the HTML, and it saves this HTML content to a PDF file.

-How to Add or Remove PDF Pages Using Python: Figure 2 - OUTPUT file: Page1And4.pdf
+How to Add or Remove PDF Pages Using Python, Figure 2: OUTPUT file: Page1And4.pdf Page1And4.pdf

 3.1.
 Removing Specific Page From PDF Files Using IronPDF

-In this section of the article, we will remove pages from a PDF we created earlier.
-We will remove the second page from the above PDF document.
+This section will remove pages from a PDF created earlier.
 The following code will remove a page from the PDF file.

 from ironpdf import *